gluonhq/rich-text-area/README.md

 since we don't have to worry about Android restrictions.
 We rather use the latest Java, as developed in the [OpenJDK](https://openjdk.java.net).
 We forked the Signal repositories and updated them to Java 17.
+The access to the Signal Protocol is defined in the Gluon Equation project, which can be found at https://github.com/gluonhq/equation.git .

 Wave App
 --------